Yukaru-san/wabot/README.md

 ```

 # Usage
 Using this bot should be pretty easy as soon as you know what you want to accomplish.
-Here is an example of a working program:
+Here is an example of a working program that will count the amount of times the command "/cmd" is used:
 ```go
 package main